benjamintripp/crazata/README.md

 ![Crazata](screenshots/title.png)

-Welcome to Crazata: Nate and Jack's (and Dad's) Minecraft addon for Minecraft Bedrock Edition
+Welcome to Crazata: Nate and Jack's (and Dad's) addon for Minecraft Bedrock Edition

+## How To Install
+The crazata.mcaddon file can be downloaded from the release link on the right.

+Direction how to install an addon can be found [here](https://learn.microsoft.com/en-us/minecraft/creator/documents/addonpackinstallation?tabs=Windows10).

-## New Entities
+## New Mobs

 __Ear Bee__